Aansh2/sdn_intelligence/README.md

 - Datacenters: "yes" if you want a datacenter connected to the core network.
 "No" otherwise.

-It also will have another section for each extra network; for example [extra1] This [extra1] will be defined in repo_subnet
+It also will have another section for each extra network.

+### config example:
+[main]
+Ip = 172.17.0.2
+Distribution = equal
+MainSwitches = 20
+MainHosts = 0
+Datacenters = 2
+[extra1]
+[extra2]

+Those [extra1], [extra2] are networks attached to the main network, and are defined in **repo_subnets**, wich has the following structure:

+### repo_subnets example:
+[extran]
+Switches = x
+Hosts = y

+Where x is the number of switches you want in that extra network, and y is the number of hosts.

-Please remember to remove de opendaylight container (sudo docker rm opendaylight) Next, I will comment more on the config and repo_subnets files
+Please remember to remove de opendaylight container (sudo docker rm opendaylight) after using it.